Chelsea tactics: Flexible Unai Emery shows up predictable Sarriball and five Premier League tactical lessons we learned this weekend | Goal.com

 Liverpool’s high line, high pressing approach requires speed across the back four in order to function correctly.
 Pace is the one attribute Milner is missing - and it showed on Saturday.

-First he was beaten easily by Wilfried Zaha in the 34th minute as Zaha squared for Andros Townsend’s opener, showing a flat-footedness and poor acceleration to makes Liverpool fans yearn for Alexander-Arnolds return.
+First, he was beaten easily by Wilfried Zaha in the 34th minute as the winger squared for Andros Townsend’s opener, showing a flat-footedness and poor acceleration to make Liverpool fans yearn for Alexander-Arnold's return.

-Then the 64th minute Milner lunged into a tackle, leaving his flank open for Palace to counterattack into and earn the corner that led directly to James Tomkins’ equaliser.
+Then, in the 64th minute, Milner lunged into a tackle, leaving his flank open for Palace to counterattack into and earn the corner that led directly to James Tomkins’ equaliser.

 Among all the hype surrounding Van Dijk and Joe Gomez, here was a reminder that Klopp teams demand dynamism across the back four.